Meowmixforme/BigFoot/README.md

 ## Data Source

-The dataset was taken from [this CSV file](https://raw.githubusercontent.com/kittychew/bigfoot-sightings-analysis/main/bfro_locations.csv) based on the BFRO database.
+The primary dataset used in this project is [bfro_locations.csv](https://raw.githubusercontent.com/kittychew/bigfoot-sightings-analysis/main/bfro_locations.csv), originally sourced and cleaned by [@kittychew/bigfoot-sightings-analysis](https://github.com/kittychew/bigfoot-sightings-analysis), and ultimately derived from the [Bigfoot Field Researchers Organization (BFRO)](https://www.bfro.net/) database.
+Additional data files (such as bfro_reports.json and bfro_reports_geocoded.csv) from @kittychew’s repository are also referenced.

+**Attribution:**
+- Special thanks to the Bigfoot Field Researchers Organization (BFRO) for providing the original dataset.
+- Thanks to [@kittychew/bigfoot-sightings-analysis](https://github.com/kittychew/bigfoot-sightings-analysis) for data cleaning, processing, and making the dataset publicly available under the MIT License.

-The project employs data from the [BFRO database](https://www.bfro.net/GDB/), which includes:
+The project employs data from the BFRO database, which includes:
 - Over 4,000 North American sightings from the 1960s to the present
 - Reports classified into Class A, B, and C categories
 - Geographic coordinates and timestamps